-Spark plugs are renewed during annual maintenance.
+Spark plugs should be renewed during annual maintenance.
 A dirty spark plug may result in engine running poorly, hard starting or failure to start.

-TIP: If the engine has not been maintained professionally, renew the spark plug and test operations.
+TIP: If the spark plug is discolored or has not been replaced within 1 year, renew the spark plug and test operations.

 If the engine still does not start review remaining items or contact us to repair professionally.